arayaphong/AI-Tuning-JS/README.md

-# AI-Tuning-JS with ink-markdown Integration
+# AI-Tuning-JS with MongoDB MCP Integration

-A Node.js AI chatbot with enhanced markdown rendering for beautiful chat output.
+A Node.js AI chatbot with enhanced markdown rendering and MongoDB Model Context Protocol (MCP) integration for beautiful chat output and database interactions.

 ## Features